george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 4
 - The solution should keep the total number of words
 - This iteration requires selecting unique words and elements for each different sentence.
+- Created separate method for collecting the total number of elements and unique values